UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Reduce Bonus of items by 1.
 Increase points of item by 15.
 (Cost $1 to activate)

--->> (smol sub-archetype: works best when mult is low) {
-    - ITEM:
-    If multiplier is less than 2, gain +2 mult and earn $1.

-    - ITEM:
-    If multiplier is less than 2, gain +2 mult and +10 bonus

-    - ITEM:
-    If multiplier is less than 2, gain +10 bonus

-## TODO: I dislike these items.
-### can we do something better?
-The *goal* is to make low-mult a viable strategy
-}

 - ITEM:  Auto-reroll ticket